junehowell/HIV-Aging/Website/ToContribute/ToBecomeCurators/RecruitingFAQ.md

 Existing curators must take our recruiting process seriously.
 We respect recruiting decisions and try to avoid firing accepted curators at all costs.
 If you have concerns about another curator, [contact us] anytime and we will get back to you within 1 week.
 We will work to come up with a solution that will give everyone a chance to be curators.

+##What can I do if I disagree with another curator about recruiting?

+[Contact us] anytime and we will get back to you within 1 week.
+We will work to come up with a solution that both parties can accept.

 ##What can I do if I think another curator is not doing a good job?

 [Contact us] anytime and we will get back to you within 1 week.
 We will work to come up with a solution that will give everyone a chance to be curators.

+##Where can I get help if I run into problems about recruiting?

+[Contact us] anytime and we will get back to you within 1 week.
+We will work to give you all the support you need to fulfill your role as a curator.

 ##Still have questions?
 [Contact us].